Unforgiven (2006): Main event matches

 In the main event, Edge faced John Cena in a Tables, Ladders, and Chairs match for the WWE Championship.
 The match stipulation added that if Cena lost to Edge, Cena would move to the SmackDown! brand.
 At the start, Cena took the advantage over Edge.
 Edge, however, countered Cena's moves with a neckbreaker.
 The match saw Cena sandwich Edge in a ladder as he applied the STFU on Edge, to which Edge submitted.
-At one point, Cena began to climb the ladder, as he was moments away from retrieving the title, Lita, who interfered on Edge's behalf, tipped the ladder over, making Cena fall off the ladder through a table at ringside.
+At one point, Cena began to climb the ladder, but as he was moments away from retrieving the title, Lita, who interfered on Edge's behalf, tipped the ladder over, making Cena fall off the ladder through a table at ringside.
 Lita's interference was short, as Cena would later recover, and as Edge was climbing the ladder, Lita hit Cena with a steel chair to the back, only for him to inadvertently fall towards and push the ladder, making Edge fall off the ladder through a table at ringside.
 Lita then received an FU off Cena.
 Cena then began to make his way up the ladder, as did Edge when he re-entered the ring.
-The two fought until Cena performed an FU off the ladder through two tables that were stacked on Edge.
+The two fought until Cena performed an FU on Edge off the ladder through two stacked tables.
 Cena then grabbed the belt to win the WWE Championship for a third time.